You can sink a lot of money into furniture. If you dont buy carefully,

 the front and back.

-Side and back panels of drawers should be of wood at least a half-inch
+Side and back panels of drawers should be made of wood at least a half-inch

 Drawer bottoms should slip into grooves in the drawers sides.
 The bottoms

-should be strong enough that they dont give significantly when pushed
+should be strong enough so they dont give significantly when pushed down.

 The insides of drawers should be smooth, with nothing to snag fabrics.

 Dust panels between drawers are a sign of quality.
-They add strength to
+Although many quality

 Furniture should be constructed with stops to prevent drawers from being